kw7oe/kw7oe.github.io/content/posts/last-6-weeks-in-rc.md

 a batch, you are prompt to write some niceties to people who are in batch together with you, especially for those where their batch is ending.

-One of the reason I like this is because, it guide me to reflect and be proactive to write nice things about people.
+One of the reason I like this is because, it guides me to reflect and be proactive to write nice things about people.
 We often take things for granted and are not good at expressing our thanks to the people who have helped us along the way.
 Niceties help us with that.